davcarbajal32/Consumer-Shopping-Analysis/README.md

 # Consumer-Shopping-Analysis
 Introduction:
-Through the use of the project, the main goal was to see if I can contribute and help small clothing businesses in local communities.
-Through the use of statistical analysis I was able to achieve this goal, by showing I have the ability to share educated and informed knowledge about purchasing trends within clothing.
+The main goal of this project was to see if I have the ability to contribute and help small clothing businesses in local communities with the use of statistical analysis.
+I was able to achieve this goal, by showcasing my ability to share educated and informed knowledge about purchasing trends within clothing.
+Of course, this specific project is not intended to help any ongoing business, as the data set is anonymous.
+However, this project showcases my ability to help businesses make educated decisions through data analyzation.

 Dataset Source:
 https://www.kaggle.com/datasets/bhadramohit/customer-shopping-latest-trends-dataset?resource=download